StarkillerX42/GatlinPSG/README.md

 ```

 ## Running  PSG via jupyter notebook
 In jupyter notebook, you have some added flexibility to interact with the results.
 Fortunately, PSG.py has been optimized for this purpose.
-In order to perform
+In order to interact with the data, some python dictionaries are created to store meaningful values. `planet_data` and `star_data`.
+There is also an astropy table of the atmosphere profile called `atmosphere`.
+Those are the most useful values, but there is also `n_layers`, `n_downlayers`, and `n_uplayers`.
+Each of which describes the layers in each section of the atmosphere.
+The downlayers are given by the input files, the uplayers are isothermal layers in the upper atmosphere
 ## Standard Transits
 This is the main pipeline with nothing fancy added to it, focusing on the 1barN2 0.4barCO2 model using MIRI-MRS. It produces the most reliable results.